-Freon leak detectors monitor products that use the chemical Freon in order to ensure that the chemical, which can be dangerous if leaked in large quantities, remains contained and the product functional.
 Freon refers to multiple colorless, nonflammable liquids that evaporate when exposed to the air.
 Chlorofluorocarbon, hydrofluorocarbon and hydrochlorofluorocarbon are the three main types of Freon.
+Read More…

 Freon was once the common refrigerant in freezers, refrigerating systems and other cooling systems.
 It is also found in commercial and industrial air conditioners, automotive cooling systems, firefighting systems, industrial metal cleaners and as an aerosol propellant, although only in ones built before the late 1970's.